 - Stakeholders must wait an average of 28 days (8,192 blocks) to vote their tickets, and during this time the DCR used to purchase the ticket remain locked.
 The wait may be much longer or shorter than the average of 28 days because the ticket selection process is pseudorandom.
 Tickets expire after 40,960 blocks (~142 days) if they have not been called to vote.

 - Stakeholder votes recorded in the blockchain are rewarded with 6% of each block subsidy, and each block can have up to 5 votes for a total of 30% of each block subsidy.

 - PoW receives 60% of each block subsidy, subject to the constraint that their subsidy scales linearly with the number of PoS votes included, e.g. including 3 of 5 votes reduces PoW subsidy to 60% of the maximum.

-- The initial development organization shall be Decred Holdings Group LLC (“DHG”), a Nevis LLC that is responsible for funding work related to the development of the project, such as software development, infrastructure, and awareness.
+- The initial development organization is Decred Holdings Group LLC (“DHG”), a Nevis LLC that is responsible for funding work related to the development of the project, such as software development, infrastructure, and awareness.
 DHG shall comply with all relevant bodies of law in the jurisdictions where applicable, such as embargoes and other trade sanctions.

 - The project aims to transition to a Decentralized Autonomous Entity which controls the disbursement of Treasury funds.

 - For as long as DHG has responsibility for managing the Treasury (i.e. until control is fully decentralized), it holds a veto that can be exercised if it is felt that following through with a decision would put the project, the DHG corporate entity or DHG’s managers in jeopardy.